-Church of St Anthony was built in the second half of the thirteenth or at the very beginning of the fourteenth century.
-It was reconstructed several times.
-In the eighteenth century, the windows were enlarged, the west wall was rebuilt and a tower was built in a half-timbered construction, which was next crowned with a spire in 1837.
-The building suffered during the Second World War, but reconstruction was started already in 1946.
-At that time it was again consecrated under the invocation of Saint Anthony of Padua.
-In 1967, permission was issued to dismantle the half-timbered tower, which was replaced with a small, tin turret, above the roof in the western part of the nave.
+The church in Grzybno (Thänsdorf) was built at the end of the 13th or the very beginning of the 14th century.
+During the 18th-century reconstruction, the windows were enlarged, the original portals were bricked up, the walls were reinforced with buttresses and a half-timbered tower was built, which was crowned with a spire in 1837.
+The building suffered during the Second World War, but reconstruction began in 1946.
+Then it was re-consecrated under the new dedication of St. Anthony of Padua.
+In 1967, a permit was issued to dismantle the half-timbered tower, which was replaced with a small tin turret on the ridge of the nave’s roof.

 The church and the cemetery surrounding it were situated in the central part of the village, on the northern side of the road linking the properties of the Knights Hospitaller in Swobnica and Rurka.
 The building originally consisted of a rectangular nave with dimensions of 15.1 x 10.9 meters, and a chancel on the eastern side on a square plan with 7.6 and 7.3 meters long sides, so it had a very popular layout for late Romanesque and early Gothic rural churches.
 The walls were built of granite arranged in 24 layers and covered with a gable roof, slightly lower above the chancel.

 The external façades of the church were crude, unadorned, originally not supported by any buttresses.
 The entrance to the church was in the southern wall of the nave, the second, semicircular portal, slightly atypically located was on the northern side.
 The interior was illuminated by narrow, pointed or lancet windows.
 Triad of windows was placed on the eastern wall of the chancel.
 The side walls of the chancel could have two or one windows, while the longitudinal walls of the nave could have three windows on each side.